 Creating Gender Equality

 A woman’s ability to earn an independent income increases her involvement in community work, raises her children’s education level and reduces her family’s environmental impact.
-With this in mind, we provide significant Support for Women-owned Businessesand have piloted a program that trains women in entrepreneurship and gives them the opportunity to apply for a microgrant to fund her business.
-We also founded an association to connect existing women’s groups within the community.
-While traditionally, women have turned to bead- and craft-making for extra income, this work can be challenging for rural women off the conventional tourism circuit, who have to compete with more polished urban merchandise.
+With this in mind, we began the Women’s Entrepreneurship and Empowerment Initiativeand have since piloted this program that trains women in entrepreneurship and gives them the opportunity to apply for a microgrant to fund her business.
+Rather than requesting traditional repayment, we ask women to repay in conservation gains by organizing local conservation projects.

 Recently funded beekeeping businesses for honey production are now protecting habitat around hundreds of hives.
 We believe that this market is much more local and stable, and can provide a viable source of wildlife-friendly income.
 By teaching women vital accounting, marketing and enterprise-specific skills, we can help them lift up their entire community.

 Our Community-based Wildlife Tourism initiative is intended to generate valuefor communities that successfully live alongside wildlife.
 We are developing this initiative in partnership with the community.
 Rather than rushing the decision-making process, APW is working to ensure that local communities have a range of models to choose from, so they can eventually pursue the most appropriate option(s) from a local point of view.